 A. Limit curb cuts to two (2) on parking areas or structures facing only one (1) street, and one (1) for each additional street face.
-The prohibition of additional curb cuts may be waived by the HDRC where the intent of the standards are clearly met and specific site circulation patterns require an additional curb cut, such as on of active environments.
+The prohibition of additional curb cuts may be waived by the HDRC where the intent of the standards are clearly met and specific site circulation patterns require an additional curb cut, such as on active environments.
 Large expanses of surface parking lots have a negative impact on street activity and the pedestrian experience.
 New commercial and residential structures can accommodate parking needs and contribute to a pedestrian-friendly streetscape.

-B. Curb cuts may be no larger than twenty-five (25) feet zero (0) inches.
-Continuous curb cuts are prohibited.
-C. Sharing curb cuts between adjacent properties, such as providing cross property access easements, is permitted.

-(2) Location of Parking Areas.
-Automobile parking in new developments must be balanced with the requirements
+- B. Curb cuts may be no larger than twenty-five (25) feet zero (0) inches.
+Continuous curb cuts are prohibited. - C. Sharing curb cuts between adjacent properties, such as providing cross property access easements, is permitted. - (2) Location of Parking Areas.
+Automobile parking in new developments must be balanced with the requirements of

-A. Locate parking areas, that is any off-street, ground level surface used to park cars or any parking structure, toward the interior of the site or to the side or rear of a building.

-B. The extent of parking area that may be located along the street edge or riverside shall be limited to a percentage of the lot line as per Table 672-1 as measured in a lineal direction parallel to the lot line.
+- A. Locate parking areas, that is any off-street, ground level surface used to park cars or any parking structure, toward the interior of the site or to the side or rear of a building. - B. The extent of parking area that may be located along the street edge or riverside shall be limited to a percentage of the lot line as per Table 672-1 as measured in a lineal direction parallel to the lot line.
 All parking within a thirty-foot setback from the above mentioned lot line shall comply with the requirements of the table.
-Where parking is located on corner sites only one (1) lot line has to meet the requirements of the table.
-C. Parking lots should be avoided as a primary land use.
-Parking lots as a primary use are prohibited in RIO-3 and for all properties that fall within one hundred (100) feet of the river right-of-way in all RIO districts.

-(3) Screen or Buffer Parking Areas From View of Public Streets, the River or Adjacent Residential Uses. (see Figure the parking area meets one (1) of the following conditions:
+Where parking is located on corner sites only one (1) lot line has to meet the requirements of the table. - C. Parking lots should be avoided as a primary land use.
+Parking lots as a primary use are prohibited in RIO-3 and for all properties that fall within one hundred (100) feet of the river right-of-way in all RIO districts. - (3) Screen or Buffer Parking Areas From View of Public Streets, the River or Adjacent Residential Uses. (see Figure - 672-2).
+Parking lots shall be screened with a landscape buffer as per the illustrations of bufferyards and Table 510-2 if the parking area meets one (1) of the following conditions: